evanberkowitz/metaq/README.md

 `METAQ` doesn't care about what the individual tasks are.
 So, if you have multiple projects going at once, you can nevertheless use the same `METAQ` and the tasks will be queued and run side-by-side with no problem.

 Essentially, this allows you to back-fill your tasks, and to submit jobs that build priority in the queue that you can add tasks to after submission.
+Different users can put tasks in the same `METAQ` and (as long as the file permissions are liberal enough) can share the load.

 # QUICK SUMMARY